DHSS Assignment Guides

 - Moderate.
 The elements of the work is not difficult, but organizing and managing the whole assignment may be.

 Developing an archive as an analytical assignment would require students to understand the archive as a product that is created, similar to an essay.
-To open up this discussion, I recommend you ask your students to read the following articles.
+To open up this discussion, I recommend assigning students the following articles.
 These articles are listed in order of least to most complicated so for lower-level undergraduates, you could assignment them only the first reading and for advanced undergraduates, you could assign them all three:

 Michelle Caswell’s “Inventing New Archival Imaginaries: Theoretical Foundations for Identity-Based Community Archives,” based on the South Asian American Digital Archive (SAADA)